-A letter to a church building committee might read:
+A letter from an AV systems integrator to a church building committee might read:

 Thank you again for the opportunity to provide you with a proposal for the sound system for your house of worship.

 While we appreciate your interest in “good stewardship” in the funding of this project, and understand your request for “church pricing” for the work, the following points should be kept in mind when determining the best value for the dollars spent.